drhelius/grpc-demo/README.md

 $ cd config/default/ && kustomize edit set namespace "grpc-demo" && cd ../..
 ```

 - This operator is a namespace-scoped operator.
 It will watch for CR changes within a namespace.
 You can provide the namespace or namespaces to watch using the `WATCH_NAMESPACE` env var in the operator `Deployment` manifest.
-In this demo the current namespece where the operator is running is selected as the namespace to be watched:
+In this demo the current namespace where the operator is running is selected as the namespace to be watched:

 ```yaml
 env: